 When you enter the park, you are given a bracelet.
 All around the park there are stations where you can scan your bracelet, and a photo is automatically taken.
 You can check out the photos from the comfort of home and decide if you want to buy them.

-We took so many photos that day, on our regular camera, underwater camera, and with the park cameras.
+We took so many photos that day, on our regular camera, underwater camera (we use a GoPro), and with the park cameras.
 We love having all those memories of such a special day!

 What did we do while we were there?